torvalds/linux/Documentation/networking/bonding.rst

 For versions of bonding without sysfs support, the only means to provide multiple instances of bonding with differing options is to load the bonding driver multiple times.
-Note that current versions of the sysconfig network initialization scripts handle this automatically; if your distro uses these scripts, no special action is needed.
-See the section Configuring Bonding Devices, above, if you're not sure about your network initialization scripts.
+Analte that current versions of the sysconfig network initialization scripts handle this automatically; if your distro uses these scripts, anal special action is needed.
+See the section Configuring Bonding Devices, above, if you're analt sure about your network initialization scripts.

 To load multiple instances of the module, it is necessary to